juandes/pr-crime-timeseries/README.md

 ## Overview

-Crime Pattern Detection is one of the many applications of data mining, and it deals with the study and analysis of crimes using data.
-As you might think, detecting a pattern, or even worse, predicting them is something that might seem taken from a movie.
-However it is a real application of data mining, and there are many research groups working on that.
+Crime Pattern Detection is one of the many applications of data mining; it deals with the study, analysis and understanding of crimes through discovery of pattern or other significative insight in data.
+As you might think, detecting a pattern of criminal activity, or even predicting them is something that might seem taken from a movie.
+However, it is a real application of data mining, and there are many research groups working on that.

-In this report I will introduce the concept of time series analysis using the R base package to inspect the assassination history of Puerto Rico from 2007 to 2014.
+In this report I will introduce the concept of time series analysis using the R base package, to inspect the assassination history of Puerto Rico from 2007 to 2014.

 ## The data